SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "I continue to discover almost daily that I can do less and less—in order to contribute more."

-- "If one's life is simple, contentment has to come.
-Simplicity is extremely important for happiness."

 - "The course of history is determined not by battles, by sieges, or usurpations, but by the actions of the individual.
 The strongest city, the largest army is, at its most basic level, a collection of individuals.
 Their decisions, their passions, their foolishness,